 PBRA contracts that will soon expire may be funded through advanced appropriations, but in the case of a prolonged shutdown, funds could run out.
 During the 2019 shutdown—the one which lasted 35 days—over 1,000 HAP contracts expired in the first month of the shutdown and were not renewed until after the government re-opened.
 HUD authorized owners to use project reserves to cover shortfalls and the impacted contracts were retroactively funded following the re-opening of the government.

-For voucher programs, public housing authorities (PHAs) will continue operations for at least some duration of time.
+For voucher programs, public housing authorities (PHAs) would continue operations for at least some duration of time.
 PHA operational and administrative funding is dependent on federal funding so in the case of a prolonged shutdown, eventually PHA operations would be impacted by lack of funding.
 HUD advises owners to stay in close communications with local PHAs to understanding the plan for staffing and funding during a shutdown.

 Impact beyond HUD